-Investing in a quality office coffee machine for your business does not only have benefits for employees, but it can improve the whole work environment and increase workers' productivity.
+Investing in quality office coffee machines for your business does not only have benefits for employees, but it can improve the whole work environment and increase workers' productivity.
 If you are still not sure why or whether you need a coffee machine in your office, here are four very good reasons to have one.

 1. Coffee Improves Productivity at Work